jeffkreeftmeijer/jeffkreeftmeijer.com/_posts/11-09-05-vim-is-hard-i-just-want-to-click-around.markdown

     line    4:
     E492: Not an editor command:   NERDTree

 So, after looking around for a bit, I found the problem in `~/.vim/gvimrc`.
-In the `ChangeDirectory` function, I removed [line 172](https://github.com/carlhuda/janus/blob/master/gvimrc#L172) and the problem dissapeared.
+In the `ChangeDirectory` function, I removed [line 172](https://github.com/carlhuda/janus/blob/master/gvimrc#L172) and the problem disappeared.
 I haven't had time to turn this into a patch, sorry.

-Oh, and while Janus comes with a plugin that highlights trailing whitespace, it doesn't automaticaly clear it when you save.
+Oh, and while Janus comes with a plugin that highlights trailing whitespace, it doesn't automatically clear it when you save.
 I put this in my `~/.vimrc.local` file to never have to worry about that again:

     autocmd BufWritePre * :%s/\s\+$//e